Cheltenham Festival 2025 Betting Odds Comparison & Tips

 On every day of the Cheltenham Festival meeting, the first race takes place at 1.30pm UK time, with the Supreme Novices’ Hurdle getting us under way on Day One of Cheltenham.
 The races then take place at roughly 35-minute intervals throughout the day, with this providing customers with the chance to look ahead to the next race and plan which horses they are going to back on the Cheltenham racecard.

-The Cheltenham Gold Cup is the most famous horse race at the Cheltenham Festival and this always occurs on Day Four of the meeting, with the Gold Cup being the fourth place on a seven-race card which means it takes place in the middle of the race day.
-This race generally goes off at 3.30pm UK time which means that it attracts a large audience of spectators on the Friday wanting to watch the race.
+The Cheltenham Gold Cup is the most famous horse race at the Cheltenham Festival and this always occurs on Day Four of the meeting, with the Gold Cup being the fifth race on a seven-race card.
+This race generally goes off at 4pm UK time which means that it attracts a large audience of spectators on the Friday wanting to watch the race.

 It’s generally the case that you won’t make money backing the favourites every time at the Cheltenham Festival.
 While a handful of horses heading the market often win at Cheltenham, many short-priced runners are beaten and you have to take into account that every race has a high-class field of horses.
 Sometimes it only takes one horse to beat a race favourite and triumph at the Festival.